rubytogether/rubytogether.org/app/views/news/2020-04-02-March-2020-monthly-update.html.md

 ## rubygems.org news

 In March, thanks to Aditya and Colby we were able to update most of our gem dependencies, which included a security release to Rails.
 Additionally, he helped us fix the incorrect rate limit on the gem push endpoint.
-It was a huge relief for users with high release volume like awscloud.
-We resolved the same issues of rate limit on other endpoints with MFA.
+This should be a big improvement for users with high release volume like AWS, which publishes hundreds of gems every time they update `aws-sdk`.
+We also resolved some related rate limit issues with multi-factor authentication.

-To mitigate against typo-squatting, we were maintaining a protected list of gem names using the Lavestine distance.
-The check against the protected list has been temporarily disabled; it was creating more issues than it was solving.
-We are looking into alternate ways of dealing with the issue of typo-squatting.
+To mitigate against typo-squatting, we were previously maintaining a protected list of gem names using the Levenshtein distance.
+Unfortunately, the check turned out to be too strict, and caused more problems than it was solving.
+We have disabled it for now, and we are looking into other ways to deal with typo-squatting.
 Thank you for bearing with us while we figure this out.

 [RUBYGEMS.ORG CHANGES](https://github.com/rubygems/rubygems.org/compare/master@%7B2019-07-01%7D...master@%7B2019-07-31%7D)